 If you already have and love an XS Max or 11 Pro Max, you’ll be able to buy a 12 Pro Max online because you know what to expect, but if you have any of the smaller models and are considering an upgrade, you really should see this thing in person before buying.
 Buy the iPhone 12 Pro Max because you like big phones, not because you’re enticed by its battery and camera improvements.

 It’s refreshing to see so much choice in the iPhone lineup, after a few different iterations of having the appearance of choice but really facing a lot of tough decisions and compromises.
 You used to have to choose between getting the size you want and giving up core capabilities, but that just isn’t the case anymore.

-Theis a mighty device in an incredibly small package, and the brings something new to the table for those who open up their wallets and hands to a huge phone.
-And right in the middle, the and 12 Pro still deliver a fantastic balance of size and capabilities for most people to choose and be very happy with.
+The iPhone 12 Mini is a mighty device in an incredibly small package, and the iPhone 12 Pro Max brings something new to the table for those who open up their wallets and hands to a huge phone.
+And right in the middle, the iPhone 12 and 12 Pro still deliver a fantastic balance of size and capabilities for most people to choose and be very happy with.